Toby-top/Acer-V5-573G-EFI-for-Hackintosh/README.md

-# This is a efi congfiguration file for Acer Aspire V5-573G hackintosh with OpenCore v1.0.3
+# This is a efi configuration file for Acer Aspire V5-573G hackintosh with OpenCore v1.0.3
   ## Hardware
   Intel Core i5-4200u Hasewell
   Nvdia GT 750m